Funerals and Memorial Services

 The Application Process

-The installation of the memorial stones is completed after an application to the Vicar or Churchwardens who will issue the application form.
+The installation of the memorial stones is completed after an application to the Parish Priest or Churchwardens who will issue the application form.
 Included on the form is a section which indicates the agreement of the family or heirs at law to adhere to the conditions of inclusion in the Garden of Remembrance.

 Please note that: